-I know a lot of readers are applying for The US Airways® Premier World MasterCard®, Barclays Arrival® Premier World Elite Mastercard® (Terms and Conditions), and The Lufthansa Premier Miles & More World MasterCard®.
+I know a lot of readers are applying for The US Airways® Premier World MasterCard®, Barclays Arrival® Premier World Elite Mastercard®, and The Lufthansa Premier Miles & More World MasterCard®.

 First of all, Barclays is a quirky bank.
 There, I said it.
 They can be wishy-washy and it’s hard to know exactly how they will handle you.
 Many people have been apping (applying for the same card over and over again) the US Airways card, but that has become more difficult as of late.

 It appears the best method is to cancel your current US Airways card before applying for it again.
 I have two US Airways cards and I got them 4 months apart.
 I was instantly approved for the first one, but not the second.

 I ended up calling the Barclays reconsideration department and was approved for my second card in 2 minutes.
 It was even easier than Chase’s reconsideration, and you know how much I like their reconsideration department.

 I actually tried for a third US Airways card (without closing my current two), but I was denied.
 During the reconsideration call, I was told it was because I already held two of the same product.
 I can’t argue with that, and they weren’t rude about it at all.
 They did bring up my recent inquiries for other cards, but that wasn’t the reason I wasn’t approved.

 However, I have heard horror stories from people about Barclays’ reconsideration department, so ymmv.
 In my experience, they have been easy to deal with.